raceychan/ididi/docs/introduction.md

 `entry`: a special type of node, where it has no dependents and its factory is itself.

-`dg`: an instance of the DependencyGraph class.
+`dg`: an instance of the Graph class.

 ## What and why